tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 investigation, but often they’re used to fortify snap judgments and wholesale taboos.
 - Unwritten rule: you’ll never lose your job, losing client money on IBM.
 Clients & bosses will ask what’s wrong with IBM?
 But if an investment in a small unknown company goes bad, they’ll ask, what’s wrong with you?
 - Discounting = Euphemism for pretending to have anticipated surprising results.
+- A stock does not know that you own it

+## GETTING THE FACTS

-- Getting the Most out of a Broker
+- ***Getting the Most out of a Broker***
   - You’re probably paying much higher commissions if you use a full service  broker.
 Make them sweat for their money if you use their services.
-  - If you use the broker as an advisor, then make him do the 2 minute dril
+  - If you use the broker as an advisor, then make him do the 2 minute drill, category of stock, recent growth in earnings, p/e ratio relative to historic levels, expansion plans, debt situation, insider buy, buying back share, etc...

-## SCUTTLEBUTT

 - ***Calling the Company***
   - Amateurs never call; professionals do so all the time.
 For specific questions, investor relations is a good source.
 In small companies, you may reach high placed executives when you call.